Skiftstar/discord-wordle-bot/README.md

 # Discord ToS?
 We don't interact with Discord directly.
 The solver just takes screenshots, evaluates them and sends keystroke events via wtype.

+# Todos?
+Still needs some form of detection when a word is not valid, because I think my word list is longer than the one the NYTimes uses.
+Just waiting for a real-life case to check